-Autumn is a wonderful time of year for preschoolers, and out come new autumn sensory bins.
+Autumn is a wonderful time of year for preschoolers and out come new autumn sensory bins.
 Due to the obvious change in seasons, preschoolers often spend a few weeks studying, observing, discovering, and exploring those changes.
-What a great way to investigate the change in seasons than by a clever sensory bin, like the one I’m featuring here, which has a new and unique filler.
+What a great way to investigate the change in seasons than by a clever preschool autumn sensory bin, like the one I’m featuring here, which has a new and unique filler.

 Corinne uses a magnifying glass to get a closer look at the items.
 She compares the pine cones in the bin to those she has seen while on walks in our neighborhood.
 She mentions how “teeny, tiny” the pumpkins are and asks if someday I will buy her real teeny, tiny pumpkins.
 She also comments on the glitter on the acorns and talks about what would happen in squirrels were to forget where they buried their acorns.

-One of my favorite things about this autumn sensory bin is that all the pieces are big enough that if the kids were to get messy or careless, the contents would be easy to clean up.
-No colored rice scattered all over my kitchen floor, or cloud dough tracked through my house.
+One of my favorite things about this preschool fall sensory bin is that all the pieces are big enough that if the kids were to get messy or careless, the contents would be easy to clean up.
+No colored rice scattered all over my kitchen floor or cloud dough tracked through my house.

 Below are some of the items I used to fill this autumn sensory bin, as well as some others we have used for past sensory bins.